chrisjbryant/errant/README.md

 ```
 python3 -m venv errant_env
 source errant_env/bin/activate
+pip3 install -U pip setuptools wheel
 pip3 install errant
 python3 -m spacy download en
 ```
-This will create and activate a new python3 environment called `errant_env` in the current directory. `pip` will then install ERRANT, [spaCy](https://spacy.io/), [python-Levenshtein](https://pypi.org/project/python-Levenshtein/) and spaCy's default English model in this environment.
+This will create and activate a new python3 environment called `errant_env` in the current directory. `pip` will then update some setup tools and install ERRANT, [spaCy](https://spacy.io/), [python-Levenshtein](https://pypi.org/project/python-Levenshtein/) and spaCy's default English model in this environment.
 You can deactivate the environment at any time by running `deactivate`, but must remember to activate it again whenever you want to use ERRANT.

 #### ERRANT and spaCy 2

 ERRANT was originally designed to work with spaCy v1.9.0 and works best with this version.
 SpaCy v1.9.0 does not work with Python >= 3.7 however, and so we were forced to update ERRANT to be compatible with spaCy 2.
-Since spaCy 2 uses a neural system to trade speed for accuracy (see the [official spaCy benchmarks](https://spacy.io/usage/facts-figures#spacy-models)), this means ERRANT v2.2.0 is **over 4x slower** than ERRANT v2.1.0.
+Since spaCy 2 uses a neural system to trade speed for accuracy, this means ERRANT v2.2.0 is **~4x slower** than ERRANT v2.1.0.

 There is no way around this if you use Python >= 3.7, but *we recommend installing ERRANT v2.1.0 if you use Python < 3.7*.
 ```